-Ms. Brewster: Thank you, Mr. Speaker and thank you for those responses, minister.
-Although we are all looking forward to the day when all of our community's power generation needs are met by clean, green and renewable sources of energy, we must be realistic and recognize that we will likely be reliant on diesel for years to come.
+Ms. Brewster: Thank you, Mr. Speaker.
+Thank you for those responses, minister.
+Mr. Speaker, although we are all looking forward to the day when all of our communities' power generation needs are met by clean, green and renewable sources of energy, we must be realistic and recognize that we will likely be reliant on diesel for years to come.

-Another worst-case scenario that we need to be prepared for is a situation where the community's tank farm suffers severe damage.

-Can the minister indicate what discussions he has had with the Minister responsible for the Petroleum Products Division to ensure that there is an up-to-date plan in place to deal with a catastrophe that impacts our communities' fuel supplies?
+Another worst-case scenario that we need to be prepared for is a situation where the community tank farms suffer severe damage.
+Can the minister indicate what discussions he has had with the Minister responsible for the Petroleum Products Division to ensure that there is an up-todate plan in place to deal with a catastrophe that impacts our communities' fuel supplies?
 Thank you, Mr. Speaker.